FOR IMMEDIATE RELEASE

 “From providing shelter after the 1923 fire to offering asylum to immigrants detained by ICE, this small plot of land across from our church has a long history of serving the most vulnerable in our community.
 Watching the growing housing crisis here in Berkeley, it became clear to us that affordable housing was the most generous re-use of this land.
 We hope Jordan Court will not only provide housing, but refuge, safety and a sense of home,” says the Reverend Phil Brochard, Rector.

-According to SAHA’s Chief Executive Officer Susan Friedland, “Studies have shown that aging in place can improve a seniors' quality of life, including their physical health.
+According to SAHA’s Chief Executive Officer Susan Friedland, “Studies have shown that aging in place can improve seniors’ quality of life, including their physical health.
 That’s why this project in North Berkeley is so important.
 We’ve seen seniors priced out of this neighborhood, forced to move far from the friends and family that support them.
-With the land contribution and support from ASEP, Jordan Court will ensure senior residents can remain a vital part of this community for years to come.”
+With the land contribution and support from ASEP, Jordan Court ensures senior residents can remain a vital part of this community for years to come.”

 About Satellite Affordable Housing Associates